mnbao1975/iCommerce/README.md

 ## Constraints & assumptions

-- A request with "user-id" header will be considered a request of a user who was signed in
+- A request with "user-id" header will be considered as a request of a signed-in user
 - MongoDB and Redis are installed and running
+- Only one MongoDB instance, no replicated instance.
+It's just showed on the system architecture for reviewing

 ## High level design